-- Experience in working with brain tissue - Experience of contributing to articles for publication - Holds a UK Home Office Personal Licence (PIL A, B & C). - Experience of working in a large research team and/or collaboration - Experience in managing or genotyping transgenic rodent colonies.
+- Experience in working with brain tissue and/or mRNA in situ hybridisation techniques - Experience with working with human tissue - Holds a UK Home Office Personal Licence (PIL A, B & C). - Experience of working in a large research team and/or collaboration - Experience of contributing to articles for publication - Experience in managing or genotyping transgenic animal model colonies.